HuiguangChu/Super_Word_Search_23022014/README.md

 Jar file: a runnable Java application which can read the input file and display the file content in the left textbox.
 After player clicks the "Go" button, the search will be displayed in right textbox area.

+**Important: before you run the application the dependent libs are needed, download the jar file with folder "SuperWorSearch_lib" together!!!